json4s/json4s/CONTRIBUTING.md

 ##### master (the default branch)

 - The latest stable version
+- This branch must be able to build against Scala 2.12, 2.13 and 3
+- This branch requires Java 8+ for all Scala versions

+##### 4.0

+- The version 4.0 series maintainance branch
-- This branch must be able to build against Scala 2.11, 2.12, and 2.13
+- This branch must be able to build against Scala 2.11, 2.12, 2.13 and 3
 - This branch requires Java 8+ for all Scala versions

 ##### 3.6